Rob Cooper (blues musician)

 Robert Cooper was an American Texas blues pianist and songwriter.
-He was part of the 'Santa Fe Group', a loose ensemble of black blues pianists who played in the many juke joints abutting the Atchison, Topeka and Santa Fe Railway.
-In 1934, he was the first of that 'Santa Fe Group' to record, and is best known as one of Joe Pullum's piano accompanists.
+He was part of the "Santa Fe Group", a loose ensemble of black blues pianists who played in the many juke joints abutting the Atchison, Topeka and Santa Fe Railway.
+In 1934, he was the first of that Santa Fe Group to record, and is best known as one of Joe Pullum's piano accompanists.
 Cooper played on a number of tracks between 1934 and 1936, for recordings issued by Bluebird and Victor.

 Little is documented of Cooper's life outside of his recording career.

 Life and career

 One historian noted "Rob Cooper... a few years older than Hersal Thomas" (Thomas was born in 1906), although nothing more is known of Cooper's birth, and only small details of his life prior to his involvement in recording music.
-The same source stated "Among the best of the Santa Fe group were Rob Cooper of Houston...", and he had a similar playing style to Robert Shaw and Conish "Pinetop" Burkes.
+The same source stated "Among the best of the Santa Fe group were Rob Cooper of Houston...", and he had a similar playing style to Robert Shaw and Conish "Pinetop" Burks.
 Cooper's recordings often had a ragtime component, notably on his self-billed recordings, "West Dallas Drag" and "West Dallas Drag No. 2".